shravasam/R-programming/README.md

 Variables can be deleted by using the rm() function.
 Below we delete the variable var.3.
 On printing the value of the variable error is thrown.

+R-Operators

+Types of Operators

+Arithmetic Operators:

+Relational Operators:The result of comparison is a Boolean value.

+Logical Operators: It is applicable only to vectors of type logical, numeric or complex.
+All numbers greater than 1 are considered as logical value TRUE.The                        result of comparison is a Boolean value.

+Assignment Operators-left assignment(<-,=, <<-), right assignment(->,->>)

+Miscellaneous Operators:These operators are used to for specific purpose and not general                            mathematical or logical computation.(:, %in%,%*%)